MoneyForest/rails-api-boilerplate/README.md

 ## How to setup

-- rbenv installed on Homebrewrbenv installed on Homebrew
+- rbenv installed on Homebrew

 ### Environment